pascomnet/documentation/site/content/client-desktop-userguide/remotecontrol/_index.en.md

 1. If the pascom mobile app is open during the charging process, the display of your mobile device does not turn off.

-2. Thus, you have a complete desktop client replacement on your smartphone.
+2. Thus, you have a complete replacement for your desk phone.

 3. This works for both **Android** and **iOS** devices.